Pyenb/CloudCheck/README.md

 usage: cloudcheck.py [-h] [-u URL] [-f FILE] [-o]

-Check if a given server / or list of servers uses the Cloudflare service.
+Check if a given server / or list of servers uses the cloudflare service.

 options:
   -h, --help            show this help message and exit